Make That Display

 Foamboard

-Standing at the foamcore bin, I had to remind myself that I was not shopping for a science fair project.
-No. I was prototyping.
+Standing at the foamcore bin, you have to remind yourself that you are not shopping for a science fair project.
+No. You are prototyping.
 Just ask Make:, which asserts that, "Foamcore is a great choice for quick prototyping."

 Why?